Substance Use Prevention

-Substance use can lead to chronic disease such as heart disease and diabetes and has far reaching effects on individual health, family and community.
-Preventing drug and alcohol use has to start early.
+Substance use can lead to chronic illness such as heart disease and diabetes.
+It also has far reaching effects on individual health, family and community, so preventing drug and alcohol use has to start early.
 In 2014 an estimated 22.5 million Americans ages 12 and older reported needing treatment for alcohol and/or illicit drug use.
-Tehama County Substance Use Recovery Center provides a variety of programs that focus on preventing substance use among youth.
+Tehama County Substance Use Recovery Center provides a variety of programs that focus on preventing substance use amongst our youth.
+Tehama County Substance Use Recovery Center works in collaboration with Tehama County Department of Education Drug Free Communities to support these activities.
+For more information and a schedule of presentations contact the Substance Use Prevention Staff at 530-527-7893.

 These programs are designed by and for middle school (Club Live) and high school (Friday Night Live) students to promote leadership, community involvement, safe and healthy activities.
 Some of the activities that local groups have organized include retailer alcohol awareness campaign, community sock drive for the homeless, sober graduations, dances, haunted houses and mentoring.